-In addition, prior to the Merger, Old Dentsply had entered into employment agreements with Burton C. Borgelt, John C. Miles II, John H. Weiland and Edward D. Yates; the agreement with Mr. Borgelt has since been amended to provide for a term expiring December 31, 1997.
+The Company entered into employment agreements with John C. Miles II, Michael R. Crane and John H. Weiland.
 Each of these employment agreements provides that, upon termination of such individual's employment with the Company as a result of the employee's death, the Company is obligated to pay the employee's estate the then current base compensation of the employee for a period of one year following the date of the employee's death, together with the employee's pro rata share of any incentive or bonus payments due for the period prior to the employee's death.
 Each of the employment agreements also provides that, in the event that the employee's employment is terminated by the Company (in certain cases without "cause," as defined in the employment agreements) or by the employee with "good reason" (as described in the employment agreements), (i) the Company will be obligated to pay the employee for a period of two years subsequent to termination of employment at the rate paid to the employee during the prior 12 month period, and (ii) the employee will be entitled to receive the benefits that would have been accrued by him during the two year period following termination of employment under all employee benefit plans, programs or other arrangements of the Company or any of its affiliates in which the employee participated before the termination of his employment.
 In the event that such termination of employment is made by the Company without cause or by the employee with good reason after a "change in control" (as defined in the employment agreements), the employee may require the Company to pay to the employee, within five days after the employee's request for such payment, the present value of the amounts that would have been payable to him under the employment agreement during the two year period following such termination of employment.